- Member Services

 All continuing legal education programs, except such publications as the section may be authorized to publish, shall be conducted in consultation with the Continuing Legal Education Committee of the TBA in order that the TBA may continue to coordinate continuing legal education programs so as to provide the greatest possible benefit to all members of the TBA.

-These bylaws may be amended (1) at any annual meeting of the section consistent with the constitution and bylaws of the TBA by a majority vote of the members of the section present and voting, provided that such proposed amendment shall have been, or shall be approved by a majority of the executive committee; or (2) by majority vote of the executive committee at any time.
-Such amendments shall be presented for approval to the board of governors of the TBA and no amendment so adopted shall be effective until so approved.
+These bylaws may be amended (1) at any time by the affirmative vote of a majority of executive council members present and voting at a duly-constituted meeting of the executive council; or (2) at any annual meeting of the section consistent with the constitution and bylaws of the TBA by the affirmative vote of a majority of the members of the section present and voting at a duly-constituted meeting of the section members, provided that such proposed amendment shall have been, or shall be approved by the affirmative vote of a majority of the executive council members present and voting at a duly-constituted meeting of the executive council.
+Such amendments shall be presented for approval to the Board of Governors of the TBA and no amendment so adopted shall be effective until so approved.

-These Bylaws were approved by the TBA Board of Governors.
+These bylaws were approved by the TBA Board of Governors on January 18, 2014.